Open F tuning

 See below for pdf chord chart ("Essential Chords in Open F Tuning ebook") for many more voicings, progressions etc.

-Obviously, more chords can be played by laying one finger over all six strings in this opening.
-There are more options:
+Obviously, more major chords can be played by laying one finger over all six strings in this opening.
+And there are more movable options:

 C5/G: XX7777 / XX777X